 Property Fraud Alert

-In an effort to reduce the risk of real estate fraud, the County Clerk's Office has launched a free "Property Fraud Alert Website" for homeowners to register to receive notification each time a document is registered in their name.
+In an effort to reduce the risk of real estate fraud, the County Clerk's Office has launched a FREE "Property Fraud Alert” website for homeowners to register to receive notification each time a document is registered in their name.
+Property Fraud Alert

 In June of 2009, the Gloucester County Clerk’s Office warned homeowners about mailings from an Illinois based company claiming to provide certified copies of homeowner’s deeds, at very high prices.
 At the time, this company was charging upwards of $75.00 a copy.